 I like to put everything in a clean cooler or bucket.
 (A helping hand is nice also!)

 Artificial Insemination in Pigs- The Process

 You’re removing any dirt or debris that could possibly enter her reproductive tract.
-Once she’s cleaned up, your ready for the next step.
+Once she’s cleaned up, you are ready for the next step.